The KIT 'n' Kaboodle Blog

 Picture

 At the same time, we must often revisit beloved "traditional" songs to make certain we know what we're saying, and not just singing songs because "it's my favorite."
 It's important to grasp the intent of the author or the rationale behind the song.
-This is, perhaps, a reason for some of the conversations about holiday outside of church circles today.
+This is, perhaps, a reason for some of the conversations about holiday music outside of church circles today.

 Church pews with hymnals.